OzLievano/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS allows a developer to create applications that are more efficient and perform much faster.
+Especially when data is being changed frequently on the application.

+ReactJS is also component based - this allows for code to be reusable to create multiple html objects with minimal amount of code.

+with ReactJS we have access to the virtual DOM.
+Allowing us to keep HTML objects in memory without changing the actual DOM tree.

 1. Describe component state.
+  Component state is a function that allows us to set the state of an html object.
+Essentially if a user takes an action we can then change the value of an element attribute.

 1. Describe props.
+  Props are parameters or attributes a component can have.
+Props give developers the ability to have their components share data.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are any external data that our components will need in order to render html objects to our application.
+We sync reacts with the useEffect and useState hook functions.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.